 You’ll recall that you have the option of recording your sound directly into camera or to an external device (dual system).
-The latter approach means you need to sync sound and picture.
+The latter approach means you need to sync sound and picture in post production.

 I’m still of the opinion that modern pre-amps are so good that you often should just record from an external pre-amp into camera on smaller shoots or when the camera is in easy proximity to do so.
-However, in the case where you can’t, you have three options for syncing sound to picture in dual system setups.
+However, in the case where you can’t, you have three options for syncing sound to picture.

 If you don’t have timecode, your next best option is usually to tell the software to analyze the contents of the audio tracks and see if there are any matching audio “scratch tracks” in the video files.
 This can be on-camera audio acquired by low quality internal camera mics, or a downmix sent from the sound department to the camera.
 However it happens, the camera’s recorded clips must have some sort of audio for this to work.
 It’s not a perfect solution, often ending in false positives and requiring some manual sync, but it can work well.
 Every modern NLE now has this feature, but PluralEyes still does it best, and if you’re syncing a lot it’s worth buying a license.